glenndehaan/microservice-store/README.md

 https://acme-merch.com/

 ## Install
-- Download the `_resources/docker-compose.yml` file from the repo
+- Download the `_resources` folder from the repo
-- Place the file on your server
+- Unpack the folder on your server
 - Run `docker-compose up`
 - Open up a browser and go to http://127.0.0.1:9090